 There are many theories behind what causes chronic pain.
-The one that has made the most sense to me personally involves the concept of neuroplasticity– the idea that the brain can change over time, and that in chronic pain sufferers, the brain actually becomes more sensitive to pain.
+The one that has played the largest role in my own life involves the concept of neuroplasticity– the idea that the brain can change over time, and that in chronic pain sufferers, the brain actually becomes more sensitive to pain.
 In this post I will talk about what I have learned about neuroplasticity, as well as some of the other potential causes for chronic pain.

 Neuroplasticity, or Practice Makes Perfect